stormpath/stormpath-spring-boot-fun-with-custom-data-sample/README.md

 ## Known Issues

-1. Spring Security only loads Granted Authorities (Stormpath Groups, in this case) when you log in.
-So, when you add yourself to the User Group, Spring Security does not know that you are in the Group.

-    The workaround is that as soon as you are added to the Stormpath User Group, the app logs you out and forces you to log in again.

-2. There's an issue with Spring Security and creating a new Account when email verification is turned off.
+1. There's an issue with Spring Security and creating a new Account when email verification is turned off.

      You can define Account Registration & Verification workflows in the Directory attached to your Stormpath Application.